“I sound my barbaric yawp over the rooftops of the world” , from Song of Myself by Walt Whitman.

 Experimentation: 3D printed Alphorn Mouthpieces

 Designed on Fusion360 and printed in PETG on a Prusa MK3 i3 3D printer.
-These are solid and feature tapered inner bores as shown in the drawings above.
+These are 100% solid PETG and feature tapered inner bores as shown in the drawings above.

 Sitka Spruce